 Though I can't share the specifics here, we uncovered:

-Product Feature Opportunities based on a repository of mentioned software and additional competitive analysis focused on feature affordances.
+Product Feature Opportunities based on a repository of mentioned software and additional competitive analysis focused on feature affordances, I compiled specific highlights from software that students liked, while identifying feature opportunities for a new system, and shared it out with a deck.

-I created and shared a deck covering specific software, what it does, students most appreciated features, and opportunity areas based off primary and secondary data.
+This is blurred to protect NDAI analyzed products for students' most appreciated features, and opportunity areas based off primary and secondary data.

 Postcards from the field